Dentures - Culver City Dentist United Dental Care, CA

 Science nowadays makes it possible to produce a denture that is almost identical to your natural teeth.
 This allows you to adapt to your denture with ease.
 If you feel any pain while wearing your dentures, you can go back to our clinic to check what we can do to maximize their comfort.

 Remember, though, that getting comfortable with your new dentures can take some time.
 Your gums and muscles will need to get used to the feel of the dentures.
-You may also need to use extra caution when eating and avoid gum or sticky foods until you become more comfortable.Appointment online
+You may also need to use extra caution when eating and avoid gum or sticky foods until you become more comfortable.Book me an appointment now

 Frequently Asked Questions